 Follow these assembly instructions.
 All supporting documents must be in English or be translated as noted here.

 - A photocopy of both sides of your Permanent Resident Card (formerly known as the Alien Registration Card or ‘Green Card’).
-If you have lost the card, submit a photocopy of the receipt of your Form I-90, ‘Application to Replace Permanent Resident Card’.
+If you have lost the card, submit a photocopy of the receipt of your Form I-90.

 - Two identical color photographs, with your name and A-number written lightly in pencil on the back of each photo.
-For details about the photo requirements, see this specification.
-Do not wear eyeglasses or earrings for the photo.
+For details about the photo requirements, follow the following specifications: Do not wear eyeglasses or earrings for the photo.
 If your religion requires you to wear a head covering, your facial features must still be exposed in the photo for purposes of identification.

 - A check or money order for the correct application fee and the biometric services fee for fingerprinting.
 (Applicants 75 years of age or older are exempted from fingerprinting and the biometrics services fee).
 Write your ‘A-number’ on the back of the check or money order.
 OR